samueloliva/Electronic/README.md

 However, for the sake of simplicity I didn't implement some methods regarding the controlling of the tree structure since the problem doesn't require more than two level for the tree, because a child node (Leaf) is not going to be necessarily a parent node (Composite).

-In the other hand, the two level tree structure allows to sum the parent node and its child nodes up.
+In the other hand, the two level tree structure allows to sum up the parent node and its child nodes.

 Thereby I divided ElectronicItem types into subclasses:
 * Class: ElectronicItem (Component)